LuanSergio/Happy/README.md

 Happy is an application that connects people to institutional care homes.
 It was created with the purpose of training React, React Native and NodeJS.

 #### Features:
-You can register new orphanages. and view previously registered orphanages.
+You can register new orphanages. and view previously registered orphanages. <br>
 Each orphanage contains photos, opening hours, information about the institution and a map position that you can interactively mark.

 <div align="center">